How to get more Bikehangars on your street

 1. Suggest a location

 The Suggest a Location form on our Cycle Parking Rentals website is a fundamental tool in speeding up this process.
 By simply inputting your desired location and stating what type of facility you want, you are providing valuable data that informs us of the local requirements for on-street cycle parking as well as giving us visualisations of the demand within the area.
 Most importantly, we can then take this information to local authorities to help push the idea further in the hopes of speeding up the installations in a street near you.

 You can suggest a location here.

 It’s really helpful to demonstrate that your idea has community support.
-Speak to your neighbours, they may also need safe cycle parking for their bikes but have never heard of us.
-You can ask them to sign a simple form collecting their basic information such as their names and addresses demonstrating their interest.
+Speak to your neighbours, they may also need accessible cycle parking but have never heard of us!
+You can ask them to sign a simple form collecting their basic information such as their names and addresses demonstrating their support.
 Then you can send this list to your local councillor.
+The greater demonstrated support you have, the more likely you are to influence your council Bikehangar provision.
 Direct your neighbours to our Suggest a Location form and give them one of our Bikehangar Canvassing Postcards.
 They can either return the postcard to you or directly to your local councillor.

 3. Write to your local councillors

 Your local councillor plays a key role in influencing changes to your area.
-Write to them so that you can make the case for speeding up the process of on-street cycle parking.
+Write to them so that you can make the case for speeding up the provision of on-street cycle parking.
 This person can represent you and ensure your voice is heard at a higher level.
-You can find your local councillor here
+You can find your local councillor here.
+Or use this helpful website called Write to Them which makes searching and contacting your councillor even easier.

 We hope this post was helpful and good luck!

 The Cyclehoop Team